Weight Train Once a Week!

 The Ten Principles of “The WOW Method”

-1. Each muscle group is strengthened once a week in a full-body workout including nine exercises for the prime mover muscles, and various exercises — prescribed as needed — for the accessory/stabilizer muscles.
+1. Strengthen each muscle group once a week in a full-body workout including nine exercises for the prime mover muscles, and various exercises — prescribed as needed — for the accessory/stabilizer muscles.

 2. One set per exercise.